hofkamp/special-robot/proposal.md

 Name each interface or class and briefly describe its function or purpose.

-- POS: the main class that deals with executingt he point of sale (POS) system
+- POS: the main class that deals with executing the point of sale (POS) system
 - TestPOS: JUnit test case class for the POS class
-- AVLTree: we need a rebalancing tree to store the customer oders
+- AVLTree: we need a rebalancing tree to store the customer orders
 - AVLTreeADT: interface for AVL tree
 - TestAVLTree: JUnit test case class for the AVLTree class
 - Customer: class to be used to create cutomer objects